The Hidden Team Dysfunctions Blocking 76% of Your Productivity

 The Meeting Problem Isn't Meetings—It's Misalignment

 High-performing teams have fewer but more effective meetings.
 They use them for decision-making, alignment, and connection—things that genuinely need synchronous attention.
-Everything else gets pushed to asynchronous channels where people can contribute on their own time, think before responding, and eliminate the calendar Tetris that makes knowledge work feel like air traffic control.
+Everything else gets pushed to asynchronous channels where people can contribute on their own time, think before responding, and eliminate the calendar chaos that makes knowledge work feel like air traffic control.

 When priorities are unclear, people schedule meetings to figure out what matters.
 When roles overlap, people schedule meetings to negotiate territory.
 When decisions lack clear owners, people schedule meetings to avoid accountability.

-Fix the underlying dysfunction and the calendar fixes itself.
+Fix the underlying dysfunction, and the calendar fixes itself.

 How to Diagnose Your Team's Hidden Dysfunctions